 If you’re thinking all these tools sound like a lot of effort, there’s always Kit.

-Kit is a Shopify integration that acts as a free virtual marketing assistant, ready to recommend the marketing activities it thinks will drive you sales.
-The AI service works across Facebook and Instagram ads, SEO, customer reviews, discount codes, retargeting and more to proactively send suggestions and automatically acting on instructions.
+Sadly now retired, Kit was a Shopify integration that acted as a free virtual marketing assistant, ready to recommend the marketing activities it thinks will drive you sales.
+The AI service worked across Facebook and Instagram ads, SEO, customer reviews, discount codes, retargeting and more to proactively send suggestions and automatically acting on instructions.